hamdamoha/Project_4_final/README.md

  ## <a id="Code Files"></a><ins>Code Files</ins>

 The code used to process the data is contained in Jupyter notebook files in this repository.
-For the neural network (keras tuner) and TPOT analysis, Google Colaboratory was utilied and the files are in the directory named Colaboratory_Files.
+For the neural network (keras tuner) and TPOT analysis, Google Colaboratory was utilised and the files are in the directory named Colaboratory_Files.
 Please use the 1-Read_Me.txt file for information prior to processing.

 ## <a id="Results-header"></a><ins>Results</ins>